huri000/SwiftEntryKit/README.md

 }
 ```

-#### Window Level
-The entry's window level
+**Window Level** - The entry's window level

-#### Display Position
-The entry can be displayed either at the top or the bottom of the screen.
+**Display Position** - The entry can be displayed either at the top or the bottom of the screen.

-#### Display Priority
-The display priority of the entry determines whether it can be popped by entries with lower priority.
+**Display Priority** - The display priority of the entry determines whether it can be popped by entries with lower priority.

-#### Display Duration
-The display duration of the entry (Counted from the moment the entry is finished it's entrance animation).
+**Display Duration** - The display duration of the entry (Counted from the moment the entry is finished it's entrance animation).

-#### Position Constraints
-Constraints that tie the entry tightly to the screen contexts, for example: Height, Width, Max Width, Additional Vertical Offset.
+**Position Constraints** - Constraints that tie the entry tightly to the screen contexts, for example: Height, Width, Max Width, Additional Vertical Offset.

-#### Background Style
-The entry and the screen can have various background styles, such as blur, color, gradient and even an image.
+**Background Style** - The entry and the screen can have various background styles, such as blur, color, gradient and even an image.

-#### User Interaction
-The entry and the screen can be interacted by the user.
+**User Interaction** - The entry and the screen can be interacted by the user.
 User interaction be can intercepted in various ways, such as: dismiss the entry, be ignored, pass the touch forward to the lower level window, and more.

-#### Shadow
-The shadow that surrounds the entry
+**Shadow** - The shadow that surrounds the entry

-#### Round Corners
-Round corners around the entry
+**Round Corners** - Round corners around the entry

-#### Border
-The border around the entry
+**Border** - The border around the entry

-#### Entrance Animation
-Describes how the entry animates inside
+**Entrance Animation** - Describes how the entry animates inside

-### Exit Animation
-Describes how the entry animates out
+**Exit Animation** - Describes how the entry animates out

-#### Pop Behavior
-Describes the entry behavior when it's being popped (gives priority to the next entry).
+**Pop Behavior** - Describes the entry behavior when it's being popped (gives priority to the next entry).

-#### Status Bar Style
-The status bar style can be modified for the display duration of the entry.
+**Status Bar Style** - The status bar style can be modified for the display duration of the entry.
 In order to enable this feature you just set *View controller-based status bar appearance* to *NO* in your project's info.plist file.

-#### Options
-Contains additional attributes like whether a haptic feedback should be generated once the entry is displayed.
+**Options** - Contains additional attributes like whether a haptic feedback should be generated once the entry is displayed.

 ### Basic usage: